oslabs-beta/MediQL/README.md

 ## **Read More**

-[Read] (https://medium.com/@noahtofte/364ff07bed34) more about the importance of error transparency!
+[Read](https://medium.com/@noahtofte/364ff07bed34) more about the importance of Error Transparency!!

 ## **Co-Creators**